Reacting to Godly Correction

 2 Corinthians 7:8 For even if I made you sorry with my letter, I do not regret it; though I did regret it.
 For I perceive that the same epistle made you sorry, though only for a while.
 9 Now I rejoice, not that you were made sorry, but that your sorrow led to repentance.
 For you were made sorry in a godly manner, that you might suffer loss from us in nothing.
 10 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.
 11 For observe this very thing, that you sorrowed in a godly manner: What diligence it produced in you, what clearing of yourselves, what indignation, what fear, what vehement desire, what zeal, what vindication!
 In all things you proved yourselves to be clear in this matter.
 12 Therefore, although I wrote to you, I did not do it for the sake of him who had done the wrong, nor for the sake of him who suffered wrong, but that our care for you in the sight of God might appear to you.
 13 Therefore we have been comforted in your comfort.
 And we rejoiced exceedingly more for the joy of Titus, because his spirit has been refreshed by you all.
 (NKJV)

-Paul begins this passage by saying that he was not sorry for correcting the church (v.
-8a).
+Here, Paul is saying that he was not sorry for correcting the church in the lost letter (v.
+8b).
 Then he writes that he was sorry (v.
-8b).
-This is the dichotomy that we who point out sin always experience.
+8c).
+This is the dichotomy that we, who point out sin, always experience.

 We know that in order to be obedient to God we must speak out and renounce sin, rather than supporting it.
 As Paul writes, we regret that we must do this and hurt the feelings of those we love (v.
-8c).
+8d).
 But he says the hurt only lasts a little while, as does the regret, and then the hurt is shown to be worth it when repentance comes as a result (v.
 9).

 We might call this correction “spiritual surgery”.
-When the surgeon cuts into a body to correct a problem he causes hurt.
+When the surgeon cuts into a body to correct a problem, he causes hurt.
 But the hurt is temporary and the result is healing.
 “Spiritual surgery” should work the same way.

 This is the person who is hurt by the correction, but does not repent of his sin.
 This is the person who wants to stay in sin, in the world.

 He is indignant of his sin, he welcomes the warning, he is eager to right the wrong, and he agrees with God and judges himself.
-In doing this he proves himself “clear in this matter”, meaning the act of repentance will make him innocent of this sin going forward.
+In doing this he proves himself “clear in this matter”, meaning the act of repentance will make him innocent of this sin going forward (v.
+11b).